 I am really quite excited about the current state and future of simplicity-focused blogs on the Internet.

-But every couple years or so, it seems like a fresh wave of writers begins to appear on the scene.
+Every couple years or so, it seems like a fresh wave of minimalist bloggers begins to appear on the scene.
 If you haven’t noticed, we’re in one right now.

 Each writer offers a unique stage of life with unique circumstances and experiences.
 As a result, each one is able to connect with a different reader or segment of the population.
 And I think that’s great.

 If you are looking for new inspiration, there is no doubt you will find someone on this list below whose voice resonates deeply with yours.
-Each blog is less than two years old and I am confident each author would welcome the opportunity to connect with like-minded readers.
+I am confident each author would welcome the opportunity to connect with like-minded readers.